SebasChips/API_GO/README.md

 - Student management with CRUD (Create, Read, Update, Delete) operations.
 - Web interface to interact with the API.
-- Easy deployment using Docker of the.
+- Easy deployment using Docker for the database.

 ## Requirements
 - [Docker](https://www.docker.com/get-started)